Sports Coaching and Performance

 You will attend on a full-time basis studying 120 credits in their Year of study.

-In Semester one you will complete two modules (one compulsory - Coaching Process and one optional module).
-In Semester 2 a further two modules will be studied (compulsory work based learning module - Advanced Coaching Practice and one additional module).
+In Semester one you will complete one compulsory module - Coaching Process and in Semester 2 students will study one additional module.

-Throughout the year you will also complete a 40 credit Research project on a subject of your choice.
+Throughout the year you will also complete a 60 credit Applied in Practice Research project in a workbased learning environment of your choice.

 Start dates